inBeat/inbeat-website/content/top-influencers/tiktok/fitness/south-africa/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In South Africa In 2022
+title: Top 10 Fitness TikTok Influencers In South Africa In 2023
 description: >-
-  Find top fitness TikTok influencers in South Africa in 2022.
-Most popular hashtags: #fitness #tiktoksouthafrica #fyp #foryou.
+  Find top fitness TikTok influencers in South Africa in 2023.
+Most popular hashtags: #fyp #fitness #foryoupage #tiktoksouthafrica.
 platform: TikTok
-hits: 34
+hits: 43
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine has 34 TikTok influencers like this in South Africa for you to collaborate.
+text_bottom: Our database aggregates 43 TikTok influencers like this in South Africa for you to collaborate.
 profiles:
   - username: "stellaboo_xoxo"
     fullname: >-